 When a teacher follows the methods as laid out in the SWR book and the teaching sequence as presented in the Lesson Plans, the struggling student will flourish.
 Modifications can be made to the breadth of the lessons (see “Teaching Tips”), but the teaching sequence will be the same.

 Spell to Write and Read is based on the work of Dr. Samuel Orton, who worked extensively with children who had reading issues and were labeled dyslexic.
 Dr. Orton mentored Mrs. Romalda Spalding, who created curricula based on their clinical work.
 Mrs. Spalding emphasizes sound first, then speaking, writing, and lastly reading.
 Her approach to multi-sensory teaching proves to be most effective in reaching individuals who struggle to make the connection to reading.
 Wanda Sanseri took graduate level training under Mrs. Spalding and has retained the purity of her teaching methods in Spell to Write and Read while expanding on it to create a complete Language Arts program.

 How does SWR overlap with Classical Conversations?

 SWR is a complete Language Arts program for Grades K-3, including penmanship, phonics, spelling, reading, reading comprehension, grammar, composition, vocabulary, and Greek & Latin roots.
 Around 4th grade and above, we recommend supplementing the grammar and composition in SWR with other curricula, which CC provides.
 This means that both the SWR Lesson Plans and CC will be providing the student with assignments for these subjects.
-The teacher must decide how to handle the overlap of grammar and writing assignments.
-Suggestions are provided in the Teaching Tips portion of the Lesson Plans.
+While suggestions are provided in the Teaching Tips portion of the Lesson Plans, the teacher must decide how to handle the overlap of grammar and writing assignments.